MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/SSH-Remoting-in-PowerShell-Core.md

 ## Set up on a Windows computer

-1. Install the latest version of PowerShell, see [Installing PowerShell Core on Windows](../../install/installing-powershell-core-on-windows.md#msi).
+1. Install the latest version of PowerShell.
+For more information, see [Installing PowerShell Core on Windows](../../install/installing-powershell-core-on-windows.md#msi).

    You can confirm that PowerShell has SSH remoting support by listing the `New-PSSession` parameter